A trip full of hitchhiking, beautiful places and welcoming locals.

 It was a hot day and the trek was difficult for an inexperienced person like me.
 The scenery was green and beautiful throughout.

-While returning from the trek, I found out a shop selling bamboo rice, which I bought and will make bamboo rice payasam out of it at home (I have some coconut milk from Kerala too ;)).
-We returned to Zostel in the afternoon.
-I had muscle pain after the trek and it has still not completely disappeared.
+On the way back from the trek, I stumbled upon a shop selling bamboo rice, which I purchased with the intention of making bamboo rice payasam at home (I even have some coconut milk from Kerala to use ;)).
+We arrived back at Zostel in the afternoon.
+I experienced muscle soreness after the trek, and it has yet to completely subside.
+Later that night, we boarded a bus from Kalpetta to Kozhikode to begin our journey back to Kochi.

 Day 6: Return to Kochi